tomas-fryza/avr-course/lab8-project/README.md

 ### Topics 2023/24

-*Topics will be presented one week before the project starts.*
+*New topics will be presented one week before the project starts.*

 **Smart plant watering system and data logger**
 *Max 3 groups.*